Link Search Menu Expand Document

 Types of pricing rules

-There are eight different types of pricing rules that can be used by CloudBilling to perform different types of calculations.
-The different types of pricing rules can be found in Figure Pricing Rules 3 but are also listed below.
+Eight different types of pricing rules are present that can be used by CloudBilling to perform different types of calculations.
+The different types of pricing rules can be found in [Figure Pricing Rules 3] (#figurepricingrules3) but are also listed below.
 Pricing rule types:

 Figure Pricing Rules 3: Pricing rule types